apache/incubator-weex-site/source/guide/index.md

 > Vue.js and Rax are already integrated into Weex SDK, you don't need to require them manually.

-However, Vue and Rax are not the only options, it's possible to integrate your favorite front-end framework into Weex.
+However, Vue and Rax are not the only options, it's possible to integrate other your favorite front-end framework into Weex.
 There is a document *[Extend JS Framework](./advanced/extend-js-framework.html)* that describes how to implement it, but the process is still very complicated and tricky.
 To achieve it, you need to understand many underlying details about the js-native bridge and native render engines.

 You can read *[Front-End Frameworks](./front-end-frameworks.html)* to learn more details.